Yes, for three reasons:

 This coverage contains a preferred definition of disability, called “Own-Specialty”, that is so important for physicians.
 It means you are eligible to receive benefits if you’re unable to perform the duties of your own medical specialty not just any job or some other job in the medical profession.

 In addition, you can enhance the protection of this coverage by choosing the “True-Own-Specialty” definition of disability to allow you to collect full benefits if you choose to return to work in another occupation, regardless of the income you earn.
 Additional cost applies.

 You will be considered totally disabled if you are unable to perform the material and substantial duties of your medical specialty as a result of a covered illness, injury or organ donation, and are not gainfully employed in an alternate, comparable occupation.
 If you choose the “true own-specialty” definition of disability, you will be considered totally disabled if, after the waiting period, you are unable to perform the material and substantial duties of your medical specialty as a result of a covered illness, injury or organ donation.
 During the waiting period, you will be considered totally disabled if you are not working in any occupation.
 House or hospital confinement is not required to be eligible for benefits, but you must be under the care of a physician.

 Total disability is presumed, and the waiting period waived, if you experience total and irrecoverable loss of the ability to speak, hearing in both ears, sight of both eyes, loss of use of both hands or feet or one hand and foot.

 No. Membership in the AMA is not required to apply.
-For at least the first year of coverage, AMA members receive a 35% rate reduction and non-members receive a 10% rate reduction.
+For at least the first year of coverage, AMA members receive a 10% rate reduction.

 Since 1988, AMA Insurance has offered high-quality, coverage designed to meet the unique needs of physicians nationwide.
 We can take advantage of the buying power available to America’s over one million physicians to secure attractive rates and physician-focused coverage.